CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

                   -b, --qr_and_vcard    Get qrcode along with vcard, Default - vcard only -l, --leaves          Get leaves count as a text file -e EMPLOYEE_ID, --employee_id EMPLOYEE_ID

-        * If create no argument vcard will automatically Generates
+                  -a, --all             Get data of all employee

+        * Default is vcard only : python3 genvcard.py create -s "hr" -e <id>
-        * If you give -l you will get leave count as text file
+        * If you give -l you will get leave count as text file : python3 genvcard.py create -s "hr"  -l -e <id>
-        * -b for getting qr along with vcard
+        * -b for getting qr along with vcard : python3 genvcard.py create -s "hr"  -b -e <id>
         * For getting multiple person's data use : python3 genvcard.py create -s "hr"  -e 3 -e9
+        * For getting all employees data use : python3 genvcard.py create -s "hr"  -a
     2. Arguments: Add -h or --help for getting new arguments.

     3. For customizing qrcode size, it will only take numeric characters from 100 to 500